 4. Open Shelving

 Break up runs of cabinets with exposed shelving.
-Style your shelves with neatly organised coordinating dinnerware for a more classic look, or fill with an eclectic mix of art, photo frames, plants and objet d'art for a more rustic feel.
+For a timeless, classic look, dress the shelves with neatly organised dinnerware.
+For a more homely and rustic look, fill your shelves with family photos, a mix of art and plants.

 Modern extractor hoods can be integrated within a kitchen in a number of ways.
 Hoods can be made into a design feature or hidden out of sight in the ceiling or the hob itself.
-How you design your hob area can completely transform the final look of your shaker kitchen.
+A shaker canopy or mantel is a great way to hide the extractor whilst creating a more traditional shaker design feature.

 6. Butcher's Block

-Originally intended for quartering, filleting, deboning and chopping meat, the butcher's block conjures an association with age-old food preparation, making it a perfect choice for timeless, country style kitchen designs.
+Originally intended for quartering, filleting, deboning and chopping meat, the butcher’s block is long associated with country shaker style kitchens.

-Although butcher's blocks are now often more ornamental than functional, they still have their place within a shaker kitchen design.
-A chunky butcher's block crafted from organic timbers not only looks beautiful, but it also adds country charm and natural texture.
+Butcher’s blocks are now often more ornamental than functional, although they still have their place within a shaker kitchen design.
+A chunky butcher’s block crafted from organic timbers looks beautiful and adds country charm and natural texture.

 7. Taking Storage To New Heights

-In taller rooms, cabinets can be extended all the way up to the ceiling to create a sense of drama and provide additional much-needed storage space.
+In taller rooms, cabinets can be extended all the way up to the ceiling.
+Taking the cabinets to full height creates a sense of drama and provides additional much-needed storage space.

 8. Feature Kitchen Islands

-A contrasting kitchen island is a popular design feature, especially for shaker style kitchens.
-Painting your kitchen island in a different colour or tone helps to create visual separation and gives your design a more dynamic appearance.
+A contrasting kitchen island is a popular design feature, especially for shaker-style kitchens.
+Painting your kitchen island in a different colour helps to create visual separation and gives your design a more dynamic appearance.

 9. Reflective Finishes

 Add a new dimension to your shaker kitchen with glass or mirror.
 Shaker kitchens often have a painted or natural timber finish, both of which are matte or low-sheen.
-Reflective materials create a contrast to these flatter finishes, reflect light around the room and add a sense of glamour.
+Reflective materials reflect light around the room and add a sense of glamour.

-A plain, clear or smoked mirror, such as the one pictured below, gives a shaker kitchen a more modern appearance, while an aged bronze mirror with heavy patina works wonderfully in a rustic, vintage design.
+A plain, clear or smoked mirror, such as the one pictured below, gives a shaker kitchen a more modern appearance.For a more rustic and vintage shaker kitchen design aged bronze mirror with a heavy patina works wonderfully.

 10. Integrated Dining